How to Sync SLA Records and Maintain State Updates From ServiceNow Incident to Jira Issue

 • State

-• State changes to the SLA record in ServiceNow must be correctly updated in the SLA record on the Jira side.
+State changes to the SLA record in ServiceNow update correctly in the SLA record on the Jira side.

 The Challenge

-Syncing an incident from ServiceNow to Jira is pretty straightforward and can be achieved easily.
+Syncing an incident from ServiceNow to Jira is straightforward.
+However, syncing the SLA information requires careful handling.

 An incident triggers (creates) an SLA record under two conditions:

-Once, the SLA record is created, it must automatically be synced to the Jira issue in a user-defined field.
-Therein lies the real challenge; to find the correct Jira issue to add the SLA information.
+Once the SLA record is created, it must automatically sync to the Jira work item in the custom field.
+The challenge is finding the correct Jira work item to add the SLA information.

-Exalate is a bi-directional, fully customizable integration solution that helps integrate applications like Jira, ServiceNow, Salesforce, Zendesk, GitHub, Azure DevOps, etc.
+Exalate is a bi-directional, fully customizable integration solution that connects applications like Jira, ServiceNow, Salesforce, Zendesk, Azure DevOps, Freshservice, Freshdesk, Asana, GitHub, and more.

-• User-friendly Scripting Engine: It features a Groovy-based scripting engine that simplifies the configuration of intricate logical mappings between entities that require synchronization.
+• Groovy-Based Scripting Engine: Simplifies the configuration of intricate logical mappings between entities that require synchronization.
+You can sync any field available via the REST API.

-• Independent Control of Information Flow: It provides admins on both integrating sides to have independent control of the information and allows them to fine-tune the sync as per their requirements without consulting each other.
+• Operational Control: Admins on both integrating sides have independent control of the information and can fine-tune the sync without consulting each other.

 Prerequisites